research-ag/sha2/README.md

 * motoko-sha2 for sha256/512: https://github.com/timohanke/motoko-sha2#v2.0.0
 * crypto.mo from aviate labs for sha256 only: https://github.com/skilesare/crypto.mo#main

-The benchmark was run with dfx 0.14.4 and moc 0.9.8.
+The benchmark was run with dfx 0.14.4 with cycle optimisation enabled and moc 0.9.8.
 ### Time

 We first measured the instructions for hashing the empty message: